On the theory of $q$-characters for quantum affine superalgebras of type $A$: Introduction

 \subsection{Quantum affine superalgebras and generalized quantum groups}

 It is a natural problem to extend such a fruitful theory to variations of quantum affine algebras.
-In this paper we are concerned with \textit{quantum affine superalgebras} of type $A$, a quantum group associated to the affine Lie superalgebra $\widehat{\mathfrak{sl}}_{M|N}=\mathfrak{sl}_{M|N}\otimes\mathbb{C}[t^{\pm1}]$ for the special linear Lie superalgebra $\mathfrak{sl}_{M|N}$.
-Surprisingly enough, their representation theory is far less understood compared with the non-super case.
-There are both conceptual and technical difficulties that prevent the existence of several key structures from being settled, most notably the universal $R$-matrix.
-Recently there has been remarkable series of works by Zhang \cite{Z1,Z2,Z3,Z4,Z5} which sometimes give even new insights to the original theory for quantum affine algebras but also rely to some extent on the analysis of specific representations such as fundamental representations and Kirillov--Reshetikhin modules.
+In this paper we are concerned with the \textit{quantum affine superalgebra} of type $A$, a quantum group associated to the affine Lie superalgebra $\widehat{\mathfrak{sl}}_{M|N}=\mathfrak{sl}_{M|N}\otimes\mathbb{C}[t^{\pm1}]\oplus\mathbb{C}K$ for the special linear Lie superalgebra $\mathfrak{sl}_{M|N}$.
+Surprisingly enough, their representation theory is far less understood compared with the non-super case and suffers from conceptual and technical complications, let alone the difficulties already presented in the study of Lie superalgebras.
+There has been a remarkable series of works by Zhang \cite{Z1,Z2,Z3,Z4,Z5}, sometimes giving even new insights to the original theory for quantum affine algebras; at other times relying on the analysis of specific representations such as fundamental representations and Kirillov--Reshetikhin modules.
 It is hence desirable to have tools to understand finite-dimensional modules beyond them, including a practical method to compute $q$-characters.

-Recently, such a difficulty has been partially resolved by considering a parallel theory of a \textit{generalized quantum group} \cite{KOS}.
+Recently, such a difficulty has been partially resolved by considering a parallel theory for a \textit{generalized quantum group} \cite{KOS}.
 It is a Hopf algebra which is not super but very much resembles the quantum affine superalgebra.
-Roughly, the super structure of the latter is confined in the former by using an `additional' quantum parameter $\widetilde{q}=-q^{-1}$, and indeed their module categories are equivalent.
-Although one has to be careful when dealing with tensor products as it is not a monoidal equivalence a priori, generalized quantum groups have an advantage that many constructions known for ordinary quantum affine algebras can be applied.
-For instance, in the author's past work with Kwon \cite{KL}, we could make use of the universal $R$-matrix of generalized quantum groups to reproduce key results in \cite{KKKO}.
-Therefore, in this paper we aim to study $q$-characters of quantum affine superalgebras of type $A$ by means of generalized quantum groups.
+Roughly, the super structure of the latter is confined by the systematic introduction of an `additional' quantum parameter $\widetilde{q}=-q^{-1}$ in the former and it turns out that their module categories are equivalent as abelian categories.
+Although one has to be careful when dealing with tensor products as it is not a monoidal equivalence a priori, the generalized quantum group has an advantage that many constructions known for ordinary quantum affine algebras can be applied.
+For instance, in the author's past work with Kwon \cite{KL} we could make use of the universal $R$-matrix of the generalized quantum group to reproduce key results in \cite{KKKO}, which enables us to study the structure of tensor products of polynomial modules in terms of the denominator of the normalized $R$-matrices.
+Therefore, we aim to develop the theory of $q$-characters for the quantum affine superalgebras by means of generalized quantum groups in this paper.